Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Stochastic Optimal Control Problem

 \subsection{Operational Costs}

-The operating costs of the system are directly related to the HTHP's power consumption $\PH$, which is linked to the HTHX outlet and inlet temperature $\AO$ and $\AI$, respectively, chosen by the controller, see \eqref{consumption dependency}.
-Covering the power demand depends on the available power output $\PW$ generated by the WT, which in turn is a function of the wind speed $W$.
+The operational costs of the system are directly related to the HTHP's electricity consumption $\PH$, which is linked to the HTHX outlet and inlet temperature $\THTout$ and $\THTin$ chosen by the controller, see \eqref{consumption dependency}.
+Covering the electricity demand depends on the available power output $\PW$ generated by the WT, which in turn is a function of the wind speed $W$.
 The difference $\PG=\PH-\PW$ must be drawn from the grid at the price $S$ if $\PG>0$.
-We assume that $\PW$ is free of charge and does not incur any additional costs such as operating and maintenance costs.
+We assume that $\PW$ is free of charge and does not incur any additional costs such as operational and maintenance costs.
 Consequently, only the consumed grid power $\PG$ must be paid and incurs costs.
 A negative $\PG$ means an overproduction of WT power that can be sold to the grid for revenue.
-Here, the selling price is usually smaller than the purchase price $S$.
+Here, the selling price is usually lower than the purchase price $S$.